Pondicherry International Film Festival

-The annual edition of the Pickurflick Indie Film Festival, started in 2017, has been renamed as Pondicherry International Film Festival (PIFF).
-The festival aims to showcase independent cinema from across the globe, celebrate the true spirit of indie filmmaking, and provide a platform where Indie filmmakers can showcase & get recognition for their work.
-The inaugural edition received more than 550 films from 50 countries, out of which 170 films were selected.
+The Pondicherry International Film Festival (PIFF) is a film festival for international independent films.
+It was started in 2017 by the streaming platform Pickurflick and the Puducherry Tourism agency.

+History

+The inaugural event received more than 550 films from 50 countries.
+170 films were selected.
 Screenings were held at Bangalore & Delhi from March to May 2017 with awards given across 12 categories.
-Pickurflick Indie Film Festival is an IMDb qualifying event and has been rated amongst the top unconventional film festivals in India.
+Pondicherry International Film Festival is an IMDb-qualifying event and has been rated amongst the top unconventional film festivals in India.

-PIFF-2018 is scheduled to take place 26–30 September at Alliance Francaise Pondicherry and other venues.
+PIFF-2018 took place from 26 to 30 September 2018 at Alliance Francaise Pondicherry and other venues.
 It would showcase 100 films from over 25 countries.
-And would include panel discussions, open forums, and master classes.
+It will include panel discussions, open forums, and master classes.
 Besides film screenings, the five-day film festival will also conduct art, culture exhibition, food festival and music concerts to celebrate art, entertainment and travel in Puducherry, which was a French colony.
 The focus would be on French cinema, art, and culture; independent Tamil cinema; and independent regional cinema.
 The festival is organised by Pickurflick, a global distribution platform for indie filmmakers.
 It is supported by the Puducherry Tourism Department.
 Actor Adil Hussain is the brand ambassador.
-And France is the partner country.
+France is the partner country.

+2022 saw a return to physical screenings, expanding its scope to Southeast Asia and Africa, and introducing a competition category for women filmmakers.